Scanning file shares

-Add the list of file shares that you want to scan.
+Add the list of file shares that you want to scan and select the type of scanning.
 You can add up to 100 file shares at a time.

 Reviewing file share requirements

-Review the following prerequisites to make sure that you have a supported configuration before you enable Cloud Compliance.
+Review the following prerequisites to make sure that you have a supported configuration before you enable Cloud Data Sense.

 The shares can be hosted anywhere, including in the cloud or on-premises.
 These are file shares that reside on non-NetApp storage systems.

-There needs to be network connectivity between the Cloud Compliance instance and the shares.
+There needs to be network connectivity between the Data Sense instance and the shares.

-Make sure these ports are open to the Cloud Compliance instance:
+Make sure these ports are open to the Data Sense instance:

 For NFS – ports 111 and 2049.